 - These laws were known as the Coercive Acts in Great Britain.

-- The major purpose of these laws was to punish the Massachusetts colonists for their open resistance in the Tea Party protest.
+- The major purpose of these laws was to punish the Massachusetts colonists for their open resistance to the Tea Party protest.

 - These laws took away the historic rights and self-governing of the Massachusetts colony.